wazo-platform/wazo-confd-client/README.md

 users = c.users.list()
 ```

-## Waiting for xivo-confd to be ready
+## Waiting for wazo-confd to be ready

-The wait_until_ready command will try to query xivo-confd for `retry` number of time waiting `delay`
+The wait_until_ready command will try to query wazo-confd for `retry` number of time waiting `delay`
 seconds before retrying

 ```python